Carpenter-Softworks/Proxmox-Nag-Disabler/README.md

 ### Notes

 - A backup of the original `proxmoxlib.js` is created as `proxmoxlib.js.bak` before any modifications
-  - Note that this file may be overwritten on subsequent executions if the nag code reappears in `proxmoxlib.js`
+  - This file may be overwritten on subsequent executions if the nag code reappears in `proxmoxlib.js`
 - The `pveproxy` service is restarted to apply changes (this may briefly interrupt web interface access)
 - The nag message may reappear after Proxmox updates; the script handles this automatically via the APT hook
 - This script is safe to run multiple times; it checks if modifications have already been applied